 - Consult with the older adult’s health care provider at the earliest opportunity.
 Explain the signs you are observing and arrange for a consultation for a physical and mental health evaluation.
 The doctor can determine whether your senior loved one is experiencing depression or any other underlying condition that mimics depression, review medications for any potential adverse reactions, and recommend an appropriate plan for treatment.

 - Most importantly, never ignore any suicidal thoughts or tendencies.
 A senior who brings up suicide as a way to relieve the pain he or she is experiencing should always be taken seriously, and prompt medical attention should be sought.
 The National Suicide Prevention Lifeline can provide further, confidential advice: 800-273-8255.

-Hearts at Home In-Home Care’s professional senior home care in Kansas City can help brighten everyday life for older adults in many ways.
+Hearts at Home In-Home Care’s, providers of private duty home care in Kansas City and the surrounding areas, can help brighten everyday life for older adults in many ways.
 Our friendly, compassionate care companions are always available to spend quality time with seniors, engaging in conversations, games, enjoyable outings, hobbies, puzzles, reminiscing, and so much more, according to each person’s specific interests.

 Other ways we can help include: